 - Develop economic models to identify what leads to fun and rewarding experiences in games and on Steam

-- Designing experiments to validate experimental hypotheses for in-game economies
+- Design experiments to test hypotheses about Steam features and in-game economies

-- Providing insight into short- and long-term behavioral patterns of participants in virtual economies
+- Provide insight into short- and long-term behavioral patterns of customers, players, and participants in virtual economies

-- Informing decision-making at Valve by providing quantitative and economic rationale for various lines of inquiry
+- Inform decision-making at Valve by providing quantitative and economic rationale for various lines of inquiry

-- Collaborating with our business development team to improve the performance of existing pricing strategies and incentives for our customers and partners
+- Collaborate with our business team to improve pricing strategies and incentives for our customers and partners

 - A Graduate degree in Economics or related field

-- Proficiency in one or more of the following programming languages: C++, SQL, PHP, or equivalent
+- Proficiency in one or more programming languages such as C++, PHP, and Python